Homesol is a Net Zero Home Qualified Energy Advisor, Service Organization, and Trainer

 1 – Design your envelope to exceed R-2000, and ensure all your electrical draws for mechanicals, lighting, appliances and plug loads are as small as possible.

 2 – The more energy you use, the more expensive your on-site generation system will be.
 If you build to R-2000, you’ll need to generate more renewable energy than if you build to Passive House.
-Finding the right thermal envelope “sweet spot” is critical.
-Consider using climate specific design as your energy target.
+Finding the right thermal envelope “sweet spot” is critical to your budget.
+Consider using climate specific design to guide your energy target.

 3 – Every home’s construction, occupancy and microclimate are different, and the ideal economic balance point between energy efficiency and energy generation is different as well.
 Finding that right balance point saves you money.
 It may not be where you think it is.